-According to the latest report by IMARC Group, titled “China Diabetes Market Report: 2018-2023”, the China diabetes market reached a value of more than US$ 3 Billion in 2017, exhibiting a CAGR of more than 15% during 2010-2017.
+According to the latest report by IMARC Group, titled “China Diabetes Market Report: 2019-2024”, the China diabetes market reached a value of US$ 3.37 Billion in 2018, exhibiting a CAGR of 12.48% during 2011-2018.
 Diabetes, also known as diabetes mellitus, is a long-term health condition which leads to an increase in the levels of blood sugar.
 During this chronic disease, the patient’s body does not produce enough insulin to break down the sugar available in food products.
 Currently, China has one of the largest diabetic population in the world with around 10% of the adult population living with the disease owing to unhealthy changes in lifestyles such as high level of smoking and alcohol consumption, particularly among the rural and middle-class population.
 Apart from this, the prevalence of diabetes is higher at a relatively young age and lower BMI level in China as compared to the western population.

 - The diabetes market in China has been categorized into two main segments, namely, insulin and oral antidiabetics.
 Currently, the insulin segment holds the majority of the market share on account of a rise in the number of facilities established across the nation which produce and supply insulin pumps along with other insulin delivery systems.

 - The competitive landscape of the market has also been examined with some of the key players being Sinocare, Roche, Abbott, Johnson & Johnson, Bayer, and Beckman Coulter.